 Bank of America’s Museums on Us program has been around for quite a few years.
 The way it works is simple.
 On the first weekend of every month, you can show your Bank of America credit or debit card and receive free admission to select museums.

 I have used the program many times over the past few years.
 From local attractions to places like the Seattle Art Museum, we have saved hundreds of dollars in admissions and had a ton of fun.

 Each Bank of America or Merrill Lynch cardholder, including authorized users is granted 1 free museum admission.
 In my experience, all you have to do is show them the card & your id.
 Very simple.

 Dates & Museum Locations

 Museums on Us runs the first Saturday and Sunday of every month.
-(Dates shown above.)
+(Dates shown in the calendar above.)
 You can visit as many participating museums as you wish during the promotional dates.